OHDSI/CommonDataModel/Documentation/CommonDataModel_Wiki_Files/Background/Data-Model-Conventions.md

 ### Representation of content through Concepts

 In CDM data tables the meaning of the content of each record is represented using Concepts.
 Concepts are stored with their CONCEPT_ID as foreign keys to the CONCEPT table in the Standardized Vocabularies, which contains Concepts necessary to describe the healthcare experience of a patient.
-If a Standard Concept does not exist or cannot be identified, the Concept with the CONCEPT_ID 0 is used, representing a non-existing or unmappable concept.
+If a Standard Concept does not exist or cannot be identified, the Concept with the CONCEPT_ID 0 is used, representing a non-existing or un-mappable concept.

 Records in the CONCEPT table contain all the detailed information about it (name, domain, class etc.).
 Concepts, Concept Relationships and other information relating to Concepts is contained in the tables of the Standardized Vocabularies.